Top 10 API Security Vulnerabilities According to OWASP

 On this page

 The Open Web Application Security Project (OWASP) is a trusted nonprofit foundation that publishes software security analysis.
-The group is well-known for its yearly roundup of top web application vulnerabilities .
-In 2019, they released an API security vulnerabilities list as well.
+The group is well-known for its yearly roundup of top web application vulnerabilities.
+Since 2019, they also release an API security vulnerabilities list as well.

 These actions boil down to a few basic security strategies.
 We’ll see that most of these vulnerabilities can be mitigated by implementing the following approaches: